Saratoga Battle Monument

 The Saratoga Battle Monument is a 155 ft granite obelisk located in the village of Victory, Saratoga County, New York.
-The monument commemorates what is called the "Turning Point" of the American Revolution—the surrender of British forces led by General John Burgoyne to the Americans under General Horatio Gates.
+The monument commemorates what is called the "Turning Point" of the American Revolution—the surrender of British forces led by General John Burgoyne to the Americans under General Horatio Gates during the Battles of Saratoga.
+Today the monument is part of Saratoga National Historical Park.

 Description

 The Saratoga Battle Monument contains four niches intended for life size bronze statues of the American commanders associated with the Battle of Saratoga.

 Saratoga Monument Association

 On 17 October 1856, a group met at the General Schuyler House in Schuylerville, New York to discuss creation of a monument to celebrate the American victory at the Battle of Saratoga.
 In 1859, the Saratoga Monument Association was organized, with a board of fourteen permanent directors: George Strover, William Wilcox, Henry Holmes, James M. Marvin, John A. Corey, James M. Cook, Leroy Mowry, Asa C. Tefft, Peter Gansevoort, Hamilton Fish, Phillip Schuyler, George W. Blecker, and Horatio Seymour.
 Hamilton Fish was elected first president.
 The association was incorporated by New York State in 1859.
 The trustees got as far as choosing the location for the monument before the Civil War intervened.
 The effort to build the monument was resumed in 1872.
 In 1874, the New York State Legislature approved an appropriation of $50,000 for construction of the monument.
 The association asked each of the thirteen original states to pledge $5,000 each, but only Rhode Island replied with a conditional offer.